BigFatDuck1/simple-calculator-js/README.md

 18. Added support for keyboards.
 This is accomplished with `document.AddEventListener("keypress", () =>)`.
 However, `"keypress"` does not capture `Backspace` and `Delete`, so I had to use `"keydown"` instead.

-### Memory function
-* In September 1965, CASIO releases the 14-A 001 calculator, the first desktop calculator with a memory function. *